 Here is a collection of my favorite Vegetarian and Non-Vegetarian Biryani Recipes!
 These are all one-pot recipes, that can be made for weeknight dinners or for weekend gatherings.
 From The classic chicken biryani to vegetarian biryani to a low-carb biryani, there is a biryani you will fall in love with.

 Biryani used to be a weekend-only affair as the process usually was complex involving multiple pots and pans.
 Then I tried making it in the Instant pot and it has been a game-changer since!
-Now I can make authentic tasting Chicken Biryani that tastes just like my mom's Biryani with less than an hour and the best part is that there is just one pot to clean!
+Now I can make authentic tasting Chicken Biryani that tastes just like my mom's Biryani in less than an hour and the best part is that there is just one pot to clean!

 Before we get into How to make Biryani at home, I want to share that there are many different variations of it.
 This collection uses a modern approach to achieve authetic flavors in a fraction of a time mostly using Instant Pot.
 So whether it is your first time making Biryani or you want to learn a few new variations, I know you are going to find some new recipes to try on this list.